 Will European winters be increasingly mild and wet in the coming years?
 Will there be more extreme precipitation?
 Will climatic conditions be beneficial for Norwegian fisheries and hydroelectric power production?

-The Bjerknes Climate Prediction Centre (BCPC) aims to bridge this gap between weather forecast and long-term climate change projections, to develop skilful climate prediction.
+The Bjerknes Climate Prediction Unit (Bjerknes CPU) aims to bridge this gap between weather forecasting and long-term climate change projections, to develop skilful climate predictions.

-Our empirically based predictions corroborates the great potential to forecast Norwegian surface temperature and Arctic sea ice extent up to a decade in advance.
+Our empirically based predictions corroborate the great potential to forecast Norwegian surface temperature and Arctic sea ice extent up to a decade in advance.